-To use Google Workspace Client-side encryption (CSE), you first need to set up an external key service.
-You can use one of Google's partners, listed below, or build your own key service using the Google CSE API.
+To use Google Workspace Client-side encryption (CSE), you first need to set up one or more external key services.
+You can use one of Google's partners, listed below.
+Or, you can build your own key service using the Google Client-side Encryption API.

-Google's key service partners provide tools that meet Google’s specifications and provide both key management and access control capabilities.
-Your partner holds the key to decode encrypted files, and Google can't access or decipher these files without this key.
+Google's key service partners provide tools that meet Google’s specifications for both key management and access control capabilities.
+Your partner holds the key to decode encrypted files and other content, and Google can't access or decipher these files without this key.

 Set up your external key service with a partner

-- Sign up with one of Google's partner encryption key services: FlowCrypt, Fortanix FutureX, Stormshield, Thales, or Virtru.
+- Sign up with one of Google's partner encryption key services.

-- Follow the key service's instructions to set up your encryption keys and key ACL.
+- Follow the key service's instructions to set up your encryption keys and KACL.

 Your key service will give you a URL to access their service.
-You'll use this URL to connect Google Workspace to your external key service.
+You'll add this URL to your Admin console to connect Google Workspace to your external key service.

-After you set up your external key service, you need to connect Google Workspace to the service.
+After you set up your external key service, you need to add the service to your Admin console.